antaldaniel/greendeal/content/post/2021-06-10-founder-daniel-antal/index.md

 The real power lies in designing a data collection program.
 A consistent data collection program usually requires an investment that only powerful organizations, such as government agencies, very large corporations, or the richest universities can afford.
 You cannot really analyze the data that is not collected and recorded; and usually what is not recorded is more interesting than what is.
 Our observatories want to democratize the data collection process and make it more available, more shared with research automation and pooling.

+{{< figure src="/media/img/slides/value_added_from_automation.png" caption="You cannot really analyze the data that is not collected and recorded; and usually what is not recorded is more interesting than what is.
+Our observatories want to democratize the data collection process and make it more available, more shared with research automation and pooling." numbered="true" >}}

 **From your perspective, what do you see being the greatest problem with open data in 2021?**